johnpeterharvey/docker-ikev2-vpn-server/README.md

-# IKEv2 VPN Server on Docker
+# IKEv2 VPN Server on CoreOS and docker

-### Builds VPN server container, installs systemd service, and generates client config
+Builds VPN server container, installs systemd service, and generates client config

 #### 1. Clone repo to a CoreOS instance